 NOTE 3—In the MLME-FINETIMINGMSMT.request primitive corresponding to the message exchange described in Figure 6-17 (Fine Timing Measurement primitives and timestamps capture for EDCA based ranging measurement exchange) (#1909), the t1, Max t1 Error Exponent, t4 and Max t4 Error Exponent parameters are set to the values in the prior MLME-FINETIMINGMSMT.confirm primitive for that Peer MAC Address and with a Dialog Token parameter equal to the Follow Up Dialog Token parameter in the request, or 0 if there was none.
 In the MLME-FINETIMIMGMSMT.confirm primitive the t1, Max t1 Error Exponent, t4 and Max t4 Error Exponent parameters are set to the values determined for the Fine Timing Measurement frame and its acknowledgment.
-This primitive is not issued if no acknowledgment is received in response to the transmitted Fine Timing Measurement frame; see Figure 6-17 (Fine Timing Measurement primitives and timestamps capture for EDCA based ranging measurement exchange); or if the corresponding Non-TB mode; see Figure 6-17b (Fine Timing Measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange); or the TB mode; see Figure 6-17c (Fine Timing Measurement primitives and timestamps reporting capture for TB Ranging measurement exchange) Sounding Exchange did not complete.
-In the MLMEFINETIMINGMSMT.indication primitive the t1, Max t1 Error Exponent, t4 and Max t4 Error Exponent parameters are set to the values in the Fine Timing Measurement frame and the t2, Max t2 Error Exponent, t3 and Max t3 Error Exponent parameters are set to the values determined for the Fine Timing Measurement frame and its acknowledgment, Figure 6-17 (Fine Timing Measurement primitives and timestamps capture for EDCA based ranging measurement exchange); or to the values in the corresponding Location Measurement Report frame; see Figure 6-17b (Fine Timing Measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange), and Figure 6-17c (Fine Timing Measurement primitives and timestamps reporting capture for TB Ranging measurement exchange). (#5000)
+This primitive is not issued if no acknowledgment is received in response to the transmitted Fine Timing Measurement frame; see Figure 6-17 (Fine Timing Measurement primitives and timestamps capture for EDCA based ranging measurement exchange); or if the corresponding Non-TB mode; see Figure 6-17b (Fine Timing Measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange); or the TB mode; see Figure 6-17c (Fine Timing Measurement primitives and timestamps reporting capture for TB Ranging measurement exchange) ); or the Passive TB mode; see Figure 6-17d (Fine Timing Measurement primitives and timestamps reporting capture for Passive TB Ranging measurement exchange) Sounding Exchange did not complete.
+In the MLMEFINETIMINGMSMT.indication primitive the t1, Max t1 Error Exponent, t4 and Max t4 Error Exponent parameters are set to the values in the Fine Timing Measurement frame and the t2, Max t2 Error Exponent, t3 and Max t3 Error Exponent parameters are set to the values determined for the Fine Timing Measurement frame and its acknowledgment, Figure 6-17 (Fine Timing Measurement primitives and timestamps capture for EDCA based ranging measurement exchange); or to the values in the corresponding Location Measurement Report frame; see Figure 6-17b (Fine Timing Measurement primitives and timestamps reporting capture for Non-TB Ranging measurement exchange), and Figure 6-17c (Fine Timing Measurement primitives and timestamps reporting capture for TB Ranging measurement exchange).
+For Passive TB Ranging, the reported timestamps and parameters in the MLMEFINETIMINGMSMT.indication primitive are set to the values in the in the corresponding Location Measurement Report and ISTA Passive TB Ranging Measurement Report frames in Figure 6-17d (Fine Timing Measurement primitives and timestamps reporting capture for Passive TB Ranging measurement exchange). (#5000)

 ----------------------------------------------------------------- X -----------------------------------------------------------